Crosscutting Activities Program in Materials Research (XC)

-To date she has published more than 95 journal, conference and magazine articles; been awarded two patents; and delivered more than 100 invited scientific or professional talks.
-NSF has recognized her efforts with two Director Awards, 11 Performance Awards and an Incentive Award for Timely Program Management.
-As well, her accomplishments have been recognized with election to Fellow of The American Ceramic Society (ACerS) (2015), the Ellen Swallow Richards Diversity Award from The Minerals, Metals & Materials Society (TMS) (2016), a Claire L. Felbinger Award for Diversity from Accreditation Board for Engineering and Technology (ABET) (2015), an Excellence in Leadership Recognition from the American Vacuum Society (AVS) (2014), the Junipero Serra Award from the the Society of Hispanic Professional Engineers (SHPE) (2013), the Professional Achievement Alumni Medal from the Faculty of Engineering at the University of Waterloo (2013), Senior Member of IEEE (2001), and a Presentation Award from the Materials Research Society (MRS) (1993).
+To date she has published more than 100 journal, conference and magazine articles; been awarded three patents; and delivered more than 100 invited scientific or professional talks.
+NSF has recognized her efforts with two Director Awards, 12 Performance Awards and an Incentive Award for Timely Program Management.
+As well, her accomplishments have been recognized by the following: inaugural Materials Research Society (MRS) Impact Award; Fellow of the American Vacuum Society (AVS), American Association for the Advancement of Science (AAAS) and The American Ceramic Society (ACerS); Ellen Swallow Richards Diversity Award from The Minerals, Metals & Materials Society (TMS); Claire L. Felbinger Award for Diversity from Accreditation Board for Engineering and Technology (ABET); Excellence in Leadership Recognition from AVS; Junipero Serra Award from the the Society of Hispanic Professional Engineers (SHPE); Professional Achievement Alumni Medal from the Faculty of Engineering at the University of Waterloo; McMaster University's Alumni Gallery Award; Senior Member of IEEE; and Presentation Award from MRS. She currently serves as an Advisory Board member for the Rosalind Franklin Society and on ACerS' Board of Directors; the latter activity is carried out on her personal time.
 She has served as a panelist for the National Research Council at the National Academies, and as Trustee for AVS.
-She currently serves as an Advisory Board member for the Rosalind Franklin Society and on the ACerS Board of Directors.